 On-Campus Nursing Program (Traditional BSN to RN)

 The Bachelor of Science in Nursing (BSN) degree can be earned in 18 months following the completion of lower division coursework.
 This face-to-face program is offered at our Independence, Missouri, campus can be finished in 18 months.
 Students in the program benefit from smaller class sizes, knowledgeable and caring instructors, valuable classroom, lab and simulation experiences, as well as a variety of specialized clinical rotations in the local Kansas City area.

-Graceland is one of the few colleges with nursing programs that offers a Bachelor of Arts in Health Care Management, RN to BSN, RN to MSN and Doctor of Nursing Practice degrees online.
+Graceland is one of the few colleges with nursing programs that offers a Bachelor of Arts in Health Care Management, RN to BSN, RN to BSN to MSN and Doctor of Nursing Practice degrees online.
 With the demands of work and home in mind, we developed our online nursing classes to be flexible for working professionals.
 Our online delivery methods make classes both comprehensive and convenient.
 All nursing programs include clinicals performed in your own community (anywhere in the United States), as well as one focus session (two to five days) at our Independence, Missouri, campus.

 This program's engaged faculty and fellow students form an innovative support structure, assisting you from the day you apply through graduation.